cp-bioinfo/gene-variant-identifier/README.md

-# gene-compare
+# Gene Variant Identifier

-Compare multiple pools of variants to filter out background mutations and identify candidate mutations at the gene and positional level.
+GeneVariantIdentifier multiple pools of variants to filter out background mutations and identify candidate mutations at the gene and positional level.

 ## :warning: This is an unsupported pre-release. :warning: